 Delivering Songs to Ears since 1999

 Hi, I'm Chris!
-I'm 1/4 of a production group called Wax Jelly, and the owner of a small production company, Lunaverse Records.
+I'm 1/4 of the production group Wax Jelly, and the owner of a small production company, Lunaverse Records.
 I am a mixing and mastering engineer by way of long time pro keyboard player, music director and former on air radio personality.
 Helping artists & songs reach their intended destination is an obsession for me.
-It's that feeling you get when you eat something really good, and you wanna dance in your seat!

-Genres we work with range from country, to pop, folk, classical, rock, R&B, contemporary, jazz and more.
+Genres we work with range from pop, to country, folk, classical, rock, R&B, contemporary, jazz and more.
 Tracking projects are usually done to 2 inch tape on a Studer A820, through vintage pres, compressors and a custom console.
 For mixing & mastering, I work in my own studio which is an analog/digital hybrid with mastering grade converters.
 Outboard consists of Manley, Neve, SSL and more.
-I am also on Apple's approved list of Mastered for iTunes providers.
+I am also on Apple's approved list of Apple Digital Masters providers.

 Interview with Wax Jelly